skrrrt-and-boom/daygen-backend/docs/QUEUE_DEBUGGING_GUIDE.md

-# Queue System Debugging & Development Guide
+# [Archived] Queue System Debugging & Development Guide

+This deep-dive is preserved.
+For a practical quickstart, see `docs/BACKEND_GUIDE.md` → Queue System and Observability.

 This guide covers the enhanced debugging and development capabilities added to the queue system.